 Social Class Clergy Equivalent Military Equivalent

 Convict Soldier/

 Seaman

 Freeman Sergeant/

 Ensign

-Court Lord Priest Lieutenant
+Priest Lieutenant

 Landed Lord Bishop Captain

 Knight Patriarch General/

-A DECEMBER OF Oliver Admiral
+and the second second Admiral

 Landed Knight Baron Duke

 What the table above means is this: The

 true social ranks of Karameikos are listed in the left-hand column.
 But members of the clergy and military are accorded the courtesy normally given to specific social ranks.
 For instance, an active captain of the army or navy will be treated as though he were a Landed Lord when dealing with Karameikos society.